PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 - Exploration and Exploitation were researched extensively and it was found out that these two ideas could not coexist in an organization for various reasons (competition for resources and so on...).
 - Therefore multiple frameworks were build to make that possible.
-- And one of those frameworks is an ambidextrous organization.
+>> &rarr; one of those frameworks is an "Ambidextrous Organization"

 ---